nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

     }

 Besides making the configuration file easier to read.
 This approach decreases NGINX processing requirements.
-We got rid of the spurious if.
-We're also using
-$scheme which doesn't hardcodes the URI scheme you're using, be it http or https.
+We got rid of the spurious ``if``.
+We're also using ``$scheme`` which doesn't hardcodes the URI scheme you're using, be it http or https.

 Check (If) File Exists
 ----------------------

-Using if to ensure a file exists is horrible.
+Using ``if`` to ensure a file exists is horrible.
 It's mean.
-If you have any recent version of NGINX you should look at try_files which just made life much easier.
+If you have any recent version of NGINX you should look at ``try_files`` which just made life much easier.

 BAD: